isomerpages/cris-scri-symposium/_programme/Pre Symposium Biostatistics Workshop (28 & 29 July).md

 beyond traditional randomized controlled trials, this course explores advanced and adaptive strategies designed to improve trial efficiency, ethical standards, and statistical power.</p>
-<p>Designed as a pre-symposium short course for the <strong>SCRI Clinical Trial Symposium Singapore 2026</strong>,
+<p>Designed as a pre-symposium short course for the <strong>SCRI Clinical Trials Symposium 2026</strong>,
 the workshop aims to strengthen participants’ understanding of the entire research lifecycle from the logic of early-phase dose-finding to the intricacies of late-stage cluster and stepped-wedge designs.
 Participants will gain